airinghost/hugo-theme-icarus-lite/README.md

 ### 2.2 Body Text

-Don't forget to insert `<!--more-->` manually to your post or page file to generate the preview of the article, and it would look better.
+Don't forget to insert `&lt;!--more--&gt;` manually to your post or page file to generate the preview of the article, and it would look better.